You can define a local register variable with a specified register like this:

 this variable in the register you specify at all times.
 You may not

-code an explicit reference to this register in the assembler
+code an explicit reference to this register in an

 Stores into local register variables may be deleted when they appear to be dead according to dataflow analysis.
 References to local register variables may be deleted or moved or simplified.